dhis2/dhis2-docs/src/developer/web-api/metadata.md

     GET /api/icons

 This endpoint returns a list of information about the available icons.
-In case of default icons, each entry contains information about the icon, and a reference to the actual icon.
+In case of default icons, each entry contains the icon's metadata, and a reference to the actual file resource.

 ```json
 {